How do I create an Invoice?

 - Go to the Invoices section

-- Click on the Invoice you want to mark as bad debt
+- Next to the Invoice you want to mark as bad debt, click on the pencil icon on the right

 - Add a line item (you can call it "Bad Debt" or something similar), with the total as a negative value